spleenteo/hive/README.md

 ## Classes

-* .hive for containers
+* .Hive for containers
 * .cell_[from 10 to 100] for columns (steps by 10)
 * box_[from 1 to 8] - the number is the unit of height. by default 1 unit is 150px, 2 units is 305px (unit * 2 + 5px margin) and so on.

 ## Warning!!!

-* cell_* and box_* are just containers.
-Don't use style for them that could change their size as pagging, margin etc.
+* _cell_ and _box_ are just containers.
+Don't use additional classes or styles that could change their size like paddings, margins etc.
-* always use a section or a dive as first element insie a .cell_* or .box_* - give it a classname and style it from there.
+* always use a section or a div as first element insie a _cell_ or _box_ - give it a classname and style it from there.

 ###Example